wenxingxing/wenxingxing.github.io/content/posts/VM.md

 ## Locality

-Because of locality, the overhead of multi-level page table is negligible, because a single entry of level-1 page table covers a *huge amout of memory space*.
+Because of locality, the overhead of multi-level page table is negligible, because a single entry of level-1 page table covers a *huge amount of memory space*.

 ## TLB, **Translation Lookaside Buffer**